geraldinepascal/FROGS/README.md

 FROGS is a CLI workflow designed to produce an OTU count matrix from high depth sequencing amplicon data.

-FROGS-wrapper allows to add FROGS on a Galaxy instance. (see https://github.com/geraldinepascal/FROGS-wrappers)
+FROGS-wrappers allow to add FROGS on a Galaxy instance. (see https://github.com/geraldinepascal/FROGS-wrappers)

 This workflow is focused on: